-A. Problem Identification
+A. Management Challenge

-To present the problem of the pool management overhead, we also use 5 PRs.
-PR #1 stays available all the time, only PR #2 to PR #5 have problems (e.g. a network problem or a DoS attack) and their MTBF is varied.
-Over the time, PR #2 to PR #5 will fail and their PEs and PUs have to use one of the remaining PRs.
-This is the intended behaviour and works (as illustrated in section VI), but eventually results in all components using PR #1 - which is always available.
-In particular, PR #1 will become PR-H of all PEs and be responsible for their monitoring (using ASAP Endpoint Keep-Alives) as well as propagating their PE entries to the other PRs (using ENRP Handle Updates).
-That is, all management tasks - which also have a certain computational overhead, as shown by [2] - are concentrated on a single PR.
-Even when the PR problems are solved and all PRs become online again, the situation is not changed quickly: PEs using PR #1 have no reason to rechange their PR-H, so they keep using PR #1.
-Only when the connection between PE and PR is broken, a PE decides to choose another PR.
+In order to depict the management challenge, we again consider a scenario containing 5 PRs.
+But at this time, PR #1 stays available and only PR #2 to PR #5 discover e.g. network problems and their MTBF is varied.
+Over time, PR #2 to PR #5 will fail and their PEs and PUs have to choose and contact one of the remaining PRs.
+This strategy works well (as described in section V), but eventually results in all components using PR #1 - since this PR is always available.
+In particular, PR #1 will become PR-H of all PEs and be responsible for their monitoring (by using ASAP Endpoint Keep-Alives) as well as propagating their PE entries to the other PRs (by using ENRP Handle Updates).
+That is, all management tasks - which also have a certain computational overhead, as shown by [3], [4] - are concentrated on a single PR.
+Even when the PR problems are solved and all PRs become available again, the situation is not changed quickly: PEs using PR #1 have no reason to choose another PR-H. Therefore, they keep using PR #1.
+Only a broken connection between PE and PR leads to a PR-H change.